theorashid/HFC-Lyme-Disease/README.md

 Forecasts and reports should be saved into the submission folder, matching the template found within.

 ## Joining the contest & Getting Started
-Here we will need details of how to fork the repo / download the data and then a brief intro to the .qmd reporting.
+In order to join the contest, you will need to fork or download the repo.

+To fork the repo, simply press the "fork" button (circled in gold in the image below), which can be found at the top of this github page.
+Follow the instructions which will add a fork of the repo to your github account.

+To download the data without a github account, click the code dropdown (circled in blue in the image below) and download a zip of the data directly to your computer.

 ![Fork or Download](https://github.com/SPHERE-PPL/HFC-Lyme-Disease/blob/main/contest_media/fork_button.png)